-The PIC18F85J90 family is also largely pin compatible with other PIC18 families, such as the PIC18F8720 and PIC18F8722, as well as the PIC18F8490 family of microcontrollers with LCD drivers.
+The PIC18F87J90 family is also largely pin compatible with other PIC18 families, such as the PIC18F8720 and PIC18F8722, the PIC18F85J11, and the PIC18F8490 and PIC18F85J90 families of microcontrollers with LCD drivers.
 This allows a new dimension to the evolution of applications, allowing developers to select different price points within Microchip's PIC18 portfolio, while maintaining a similar feature set.